 Needs Assessments will take place by Zoom Video Call this year, in line with public health advice.
 If you would like more information on how to use Zoom, please see our Zoom Guide for Needs Assessments

 International students should note that the supports available through your home institutions may be different to those available in UCD.
 It is important to note that the extra time available to students with disabilities in timed exams in UCD is 10 minutes per hour.

 At your Needs Assessments you will agree on a plan for your exam accommodations.
-These accommodations might include extra time (set at 10 minutes extra per hour), use of the alternative exam location on campus, use of a reader etc.
+These accommodations might include extra time (set at 10 minutes extra per hour, as per the national standard), use of the alternative exam location on campus, use of a reader etc.